 CBD-infused coffee may seem like an ideal and convenient way to take CBD.

-For some, CBD and coffee is a match made in heaven: coffee gives you the jolt you need to boost your energy levels and focus, and CBD will help you to stay relaxed, as well as supporting the endocannabinoid system to promote better general health.
+For some, CBD and coffee are a match made in heaven: coffee gives you the jolt you need to boost your energy levels and focus, and CBD will help you to stay relaxed, as well as support the endocannabinoid system to promote better general health.